Annaliza

 Annaliza is a Philippine television drama series broadcast by ABS-CBN.
 The series is a remake of a 1980 Philippine television drama series of the same title aired on GMA Radio-Television Arts which originally starred Julie Vega.
 Directed by Theodore C. Boborol and Cathy O. Camarillo, it stars Andrea Brillantes, Zanjoe Marudo, Denise Laurel, Kaye Abad, Patrick Garcia, Carlo Aquino and Kyline Alcantara.
 It aired on the network's Primetime Bida line up and worldwide on TFC from May 27, 2013, to March 21, 2014, replacing Little Champ and was replaced by Mirabella.

+Summary

+Annaliza Querubin is a bright, hopeful girl who loves to cook, living with her single father, Guido, a kind fisherman who loves her as his own daughter.
+Unbeknownst to the child, it is later revealed that she is the long-lost daughter of chef and restaurateur Lazaro Benedicto and his wife, Isabel.
+She was kidnapped at birth by Makoy Diaz, who was following the orders of Lazaro's ex-lover, Stella Celerez, who vowed revenge against the Benedicto family after Lazaro discovered her prostitution job to pay for her younger sister's medical bills and rejected their lovechild, Arlene, who is Annaliza's older half-sister.
+It's only a matter of time before Annaliza discovers her past and finds her place after the tragic events involving her family, friends, and loved ones.